Post-Traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a mental health problem that you may develop after experiencing a life-threatening event, natural disasters, car accidents or sexual assaults.
+Post-traumatic stress disorder (PTSD) is a mental health problem that you may develop after experiencing or witnessing a life-threatening event, natural disasters, car accidents or sexual assaults.
 After these traumatic events, it’s normal to have some upsetting memories, feelings of being on edge or trouble sleeping.
+You may also experience nightmares, flashbacks, be unable to control your thoughts about the event, and find yourself avoiding the distressing memories.
 At first, day-to-day activities like going to work or school may be difficult.
 If these feelings do not subside after a few weeks or months, you may have PTSD.

 It’s important to remember that PTSD does not mean weakness.
 A number of factors can increase your chance of developing PTSD, many of which are not under your control.